DataDog/datadog-agent/pkg/clusteragent/README.md

 You must sign a CLA before we can accept your contributions.
 If you submit a PR without having signed it, our bot will prompt you to do so.
 Once signed you will be set for all contributions going forward.

+## Pre-requisites for the DCA to interact with the API server.

+For the DCA to produce events, service checks and run checks one needs to enable it to perform a few actions.
+Please find the minimum RBAC [here](https://hub.docker.com/r/datadog/cluster-agent/) to get the full scope of features.
+This manifest will create a Service Account, a Cluster Role with a restricted scope and actions detailed below and a Cluster Role Binding as well.